iashishjha/CPUPET/README.txt

 S5.2.
 You could also grep results from the log files and log it into a csv file for later viewing.
 Helps when you make lots of run with different input configuration parameters.
 Check the sample *.csv file for results from sample *.log files as run on my machine.
 	cat *.log | grep "Results for," >${FILE_NAME}.csv

-	To aid in data nalysis, you could open csv file using openoffice on linux or even bring it onto a windows system.
+	To aid in data analysis, you could open csv file using openoffice on linux or even bring it onto a windows system.

 S6.
 Happy analysis of results!
+For any questions regarding this tool, please refer to FAQ.txt.
+For further questions or feedback, feel free to mail me at iashishjha@yahoo.com